Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Abstract

 \section{Abstract}

-We present results from a spectroscopically blind search for \hi\ 21-cm and OH 18-cm absorption lines at $2\le z\le5$ towards 88 AGNs with 1.4\,GHz spectral luminosity of 27 - 29.3\,W\,Hz$^{-1}$.
-One 21-cm absorber, which is associated with M1540$-$1453 at \zabs $=$ 2.1139, is detected.
-This is only the fourth known associated absorption at $z>2$.
+We present results from a spectroscopically blind search for associated and intervening \hi\ 21-cm and OH 18-cm absorption lines towards 88 AGNs at $2\le z\le5$ using the upgraded Giant Metrewave Radio Telescope (uGMRT).
+The sample of AGNs with 1.4\,GHz spectral luminosity in the range, $10^{27 - 29.3}$\,W\,Hz$^{-1}$, is selected using mid-infrared colors and closely resembles the distribution of the underlying quasar population.
+The search for associated or proximate absorption, defined to be within 3000\,\kms\ of the AGN redshift, led to one \hi\ 21-cm absorption detection (M1540$-$1453; \zabs$=$ 2.1139).
+This is only the fourth known absorption at $z>2$.
 The detection rate ($1.6^{+3.8}_{-1.4}$\%) suggests low covering factor of cold neutral medium (CNM; T$\sim$100\,K) associated with these powerful AGNs.
-The intervening \hi\ 21-cm and OH 18-cm absorption searches, with a sensitivity to detect CNM in damped Ly$\alpha$ systems (DLAs), have comoving absorption path lengths of $\Delta$X = 130.1 and 167.7, respectively.
-Using these we estimate the number of \hi\ and OH absorber per unit comoving path lengths to be $\le$0.014 and $\le$0.011, respectively.
+The intervening absorption line search, with a sensitivity to detect CNM in damped Ly$\alpha$ systems (DLAs), has comoving absorption path lengths of $\Delta$X = 130.1 and 167.7 for \hi\ and OH, respectively.
+The corresponding number of absorber per unit comoving path lengths are $\le$0.014 and $\le$0.011, respectively.
 The former is at least 4.5 times lower than that of DLAs and consistent with the CNM cross-section estimated using H$_2$ and C~{\sc i} absorbers at $z>2$.
-The AGNs in our sample selected using mid-infrared colors are optically fainter compared to the optical- and radio-selected quasars used to search for DLAs.
-In our optical spectra obtained using SALT and NOT, we detect 5 DLAs (redshift path $\sim9.3$) and 2 proximate DLAs (within 3000\,\kms\ of the AGN redshift).
+Our AGN sample is optically fainter compared to the quasars used to search for DLAs in the past.
+In our optical spectra obtained using the Southern African Large Telescope (SALT) and the Nordic Optical Telescope (NOT), we detect 5 intervening (redshift path$\sim9.3$) and 2 proximate DLAs.
 This is slightly excessive compared to the statistics based on optically selected quasars.
 The non-detection of \hi\ 21-cm absorption from these DLAs suggests small CNM covering fraction around galaxies at $z>2$.

 \keywords{quasars: absorption lines --- interstellar medium}